-The Times Book of the Month (Thrillers)
+The Times Thriller of the Year

 [A] splendidly realised historical thriller...
 Although the novel is deftly plotted and the atmosphere all distorting fog and claustrophobic dugouts, its achievement lies in Gray's finely worked portraits of the pity of war - those damaged by conflict and those who have to deal with its mind-altering consequences.